readthedocs/blog/search-improvements.rst

 - `Search as You Type and Autocomplete`_
 - `Code Search`_

-All of my search related work can be looked in the `Search Project Board`_.
+All of my search related work can be seen in the `Search Project Board`_.

 Background
 ^^^^^^^^^^
-Search is a vital part of any documentation hosting platform as people can get the information they need.
-As a documentation hosting platform, same rule applies for Read The Docs.
+Search is a vital part of any documentation hosting platform, so people can get the information they need.
+As a documentation hosting platform, the same rules apply to Read The Docs.
 Because of having a small core team, the search functionality of Read The Docs has lagged behind for quite a while now.
 Initially the search code was voluntarily contributed by `Rob Hudson`_,  `back in 2013`_ and then improved by other contributors.
-The time span and continuous technology growing made the search module got older and it had become outdated.
-Moreover The search infrastructure was already vulnerable as Read The Docs were using `Elasticsearch 1.3.x`_ which was already reached its End of Life in 2016.
+The search infrastructure was already outdated as Read The Docs were using `Elasticsearch 1.3.x`_ which was already reached its End of Life in 2016.
 Therefore, the upgradation of search infrastructure was badly needed.

-Sphinx/MkDocs Built in Search vs Read The Docs Search
+Built in Search vs Read The Docs Search
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Sphinx/MkDocs already have built in search functionality.
+Both Sphinx and MkDocs already have built in search functionality.
 But the features are very limited.
 At Read The Docs, we have felt the limitations and therefore we index the documentations in our
 Elasticsearch_ index so that we can provide better search experience like:

 - Search across multiple projects
-- Advance query syntex
+- Advanced query syntax
 - Search inside subprojects
 - Improved search result order
 - Public Search API (Documentation pending)

-**Currently, we do not index MkDocs documents to** Elasticsearch_,
+**Currently, we do not index MkDocs documents with** Elasticsearch_,
 but `any kind of help is welcome`_.

 New Features
 ^^^^^^^^^^^^
-The number of features that can be included in Search is infinity.
-There are always way to improve.
-In the 3 months of full time work, our GSoC student have implemented couple of features including
+In the 3 months of full time work, I have implemented couple of features including
 many bug fixes.
 Some of the major features are as following:

-- `Exact Matching Search`_: Its a highly needed feature for Read The Docs.
-Now you can search for
+- `Exact Matching Search`_: Exact matching is one of our most highly requested
+  features for Read the Docs.
+Now you can search for exact word in documentations
-  exact word in documentations by having your query inside quotation (`""`).
+  by having your query inside quotation (`""`).
 So if you search
   for `"Here is foo"` (with the quotation), you will get all the documentations where the full
   `Here is foo` phrase exist.